yuriikyry4enko/easy-test-GPT-coverage/README.md

 # Easy GPT Test Coverage

-This is a VS Code extension that helps you generate nUnit tests for C# code, using OpenAI's GPT-3 language model.
+This VS Code extension provides a convenient way to generate unit tests using the OpenAI API.
+It uses the text-davinci-002 model to generate test cases based on a given code snippet.
+The default programming language is C#, and the default framework is NUnit.

 # Features

-This extension adds two commands to the Command Palette:
+The extension provides the following commands:

-Convert with Test: generates an nUnit test for the selected C# code using OpenAI's GPT-3 language model, and adds the generated code to the document.
+- 'easy-test-coverage-GPT.covertWithTestCommand': Generates a unit test for the selected C# method using the configured parameters and OpenAI GPT.
+The generated code is then inserted at the end of the selection.

+- 'easy-test-coverage-GPT.changeChatGPTApiKeyCommand': Allows you to update the OpenAI API key used by the extension.

 # Requirements

 To use this extension, you need an OpenAI API key.
-You can sign up for an OpenAI API key here.

 # Extension Settings